FormidableLabs/runpkg/README.md

 npm i
 ```

-After this can run the `start` script, which will open the app in your preferred browser:
+After this you can run the `start` script, which will open the app in your preferred browser:

 ```bash
 yarn start